husonlab/splitstree6/doc/user-manual.md

 ### Split Decomposition

-Given a distance matrix, the *Split Decomposition* method [@BandeltDress1992] can be selected in the Network menu, or on a distances node in the workflow. *Split Decomposition* is a predecessor of Neighbor Net, though the structures of the two methods are quite different.
+Given a distance matrix, the *Split Decomposition* method [@BandeltDress1992] can selected in the Network menu, or on a distances node in the workflow. *Split Decomposition* is a predecessor of Neighbor Net, though the structures of the two methods are quite different.
 Split Decomposition works by inferring a set of splits satisfying a quartet